French Second Republic: 1848 uprisings

-After this, the June Days Uprising broke out, over the course of 24–26 June, when the eastern industrial quarter of Paris, led by Pujol, fought the western quarter, led by Louis-Eugène Cavaignac, who had been appointed dictator.
+After this, the June Days uprising broke out, over the course of 24–26 June, when the eastern industrial quarter of Paris, led by the worker Louis Pujol, fought the western quarter, led by general Louis-Eugène Cavaignac, who had been appointed military dictator.
 The socialist party was defeated and afterwards its members were deported.
 But the republic had been discredited and had already become unpopular with both the peasants, who were exasperated by the new land tax of 45 centimes imposed in order to fill the empty treasury, and with the bourgeoisie, who were intimidated by the power of the revolutionary clubs and disadvantaged by the economic stagnation.
 By the "riots" of the June Days, the working classes were also alienated from it.
 The Duke of Wellington wrote at this time, "France needs a Napoleon!
 I cannot yet see him..."
 The granting of universal suffrage to a society with Imperialist sympathies would benefit reactionaries, which culminated in the election of Louis-Napoléon Bonaparte as president of the republic.